budgie-media-player/budgie-media-player/README.md

-Simple Music Player using GTK3.10 written in C
+Simple Media Player using GTK3.10 written in C

 Modern, Lightweight and distraction free media experience.

-See http://ikeydoherty.github.io/music-player/ for roadmap and features
+See http://ikeydoherty.github.io/budgie/ for roadmap and features

 Authors
 ----